 Nobody desires to experience disaster, but we usually prepare for it by buying insurance.
-One of such is the well-known homeowners insurance.
+It is good to have an insurance plan for your property.
+One such is the well-known homeowner’s insurance.
 In places like Florida, hurricanes can wreak havoc on homes, and people have to look to their hurricane insurance to cover some repair costs.

 However, there are so many blurry areas when it comes to filing hurricane insurance claims.
 For instance, you may not even know what kind of damage the insurance covers.